The Acquisition Journey: What The First Month Is Like After Closing A Business

 Companies that have been operating for many years often have an old-fashioned way of doing things and that can lead to inefficiencies.

-This is something we’ve encountered many times at businesses we’ve worked with: companies that have been operating for many years often have an old-fashioned way of doing things and that can lead to inefficiencies.
+We’ve encountered this many times at businesses we’ve worked with: companies that have been operating for many years often have an old-fashioned way of doing things that can lead to inefficiencies.

 As we mentioned, there were some discrepancies around open orders and who would see the profits from those.
 But those weren’t the only accounting issues that Ken encountered.
-In fact, there were a number of accounting and operational throwbacks that Ken believed could be done away with.
+In fact, Ken believed several accounting and operational throwbacks could be done away with.

-There was another issue where employees in the field needed to get sign-offs from the seller for simple matters.
+There was another issue where field employees needed sign-offs from the seller for simple matters.
 If a worker broke a backsplash or a customer called in and wanted something specific, the employees would have to get the go-ahead from the owner before proceeding.
-It created a bottleneck in the company and it was easily solvable.
+It created a bottleneck in the company, and it was easily solvable.

-If the request was below a certain number of dollars, Ken empowered the employees to make that decision and take care of the customer.
+If the request was below a certain number of dollars, Ken empowered the employees to make that decision and care for the customer.

 Changes like these are a great way to create buy-in from your new employees.
 As we are always looking to move businesses from owner-run operations to management-run companies, empowering people to make their own decisions leaves them with a sense of ownership and pride in their company and job.